 Which is the best time of the day to hike?

-Group Tour: If you are part of a group tour, then the one-ticket option is not for you.
+Group Tours: If you are part of a group tour, the one-ticket option is not for you.
 The group guided tours are always in the morning when Machu Picchu is not very crowded.
 After exploring Machu Picchu, you will be able to climb Machu Picchu Mountain by yourself.
 You need 2 tickets; 1 for Machu Picchu early entry (50.USD) and one for Machu Picchu + Montaña (75.USD), tour guide for Machu Picchu Mountain is not necesary.